hadron-project/hadron/guide/src/getting-started/pipelines.md

 Pipelines
 =========
-Pipelines provide multi-stage data workflows, structured in terms of a graph.
-Pipelines provide transactional guarantees for multi-stage asynchronous workflows, and orchestrate the delivery of events to specific pipeline stages, collection of outputs from pipeline stages, and pipeline stage execution order.
+Pipelines are multi-stage data workflows, composed of multiple streams, structured as a directed acyclic graph (DAG).
+Pipelines provide transactional guarantees for multi-stage asynchronous workflows.
+Pipelines orchestrate the delivery of events to specific pipeline stages, collect outputs from pipeline stages, and enforce stage execution order.
 Pipelines provide a source of truth for codifying asynchronous event-driven architectures.

 Pipelines are declared in YAML.
 The spec is defined as follows: